konveyor/konveyor.github.io/content/Crane/Tutorials/StatelessAppMirror.md

   add-annotations:
     custom-crane-annotation: "foo"
 ```
-### Apply Transformations
+### 4. Apply Transformations

-Crane’s `apply` command takes the exported resources + transformations saved as JSON patches and renders the results as YAML files that you should be able to apply to another cluster as is.
+The Crane Apply command takes the exported resources and  transformations and renders the results as YAML files that can be applied to another cluster.
 ```
 crane apply
 ```
-**NOTE:** To better understand what crane is doing during this step, go back and look at one of the transformations created in the last step:
+Look at one of the transformations created in the last step to better understand the Apply command.
 ```
 $ cat transform/resources/guestbook/transform-Deployment_guestbook_frontend.yaml
 [{"op":"remove","path":"/metadata/uid"},{"op":"remove","path":"/metadata/resourceVersion"},{"op":"remove","path":"/metadata/creationTimestamp"},{"op":"remove","path":"/metadata/generation"},{"op":"remove","path":"/status"}]%
 ```
-So when crane “apply"s the transformations for the guestbook frontend, it will be executing a handful of JSON patches that:
+When crane applies the transformations for the Guestbook frontend it executes a handful of JSON patches that:

-1. Remove the UID
+- Remove the UID
-2. Remove the resourceVersion
+- Remove the resourceVersion
-3. Remove the creationTimestamp
+- Remove the creationTimestamp
-4. Remove the generation field
+- Remove the generation field
-5. Remove the status
+- Remove the status

-All of this data are leftovers from the “source” cluster and we are removing them from the final manifests to make them applicable to the “destination” cluster.
-At this stage, these resources are effectively cluster agnostic ready to be `kubectl apply`ed to the cluster of your choosing **OR** placed under version control to be later managed by GitOps + CI/CD Pipelines.
-If you were to specify optional flags, you would likely see additional patches that may add/remove/replace additional fields on the resources previously exported.
+The leftover data from the source cluster is removed from the final manifests to make them applicable to the destination cluster.

+The resources are  effectively cluster agnostic  and ready to be kubectl applied to the cluster of your choosing or placed under version control to be later managed by GitOps and CI/CD pipelines.

+**Note:** Additional patches to add/remove/replace additional fields on the resources previously exported are available if optional flags are specified..

-### Apply Manifests to “destination” Cluster
+### 5. Apply the manifests to the destination cluster

-Now that you have manifests prepared for the “destination” cluster, you can apply them using `kubectl` directly:
+Apply the manifests prepared for the destination cluster using `kubectl` directly:
 ```
 kubectl --context dest create namespace guestbook kubectl --context dest --namespace guestbook --recursive=true apply -f ./output
 ```
-**NOTE:** If you wanted to change the namespace, you could use something like [Kustomize](https://kustomize.io/), the Kubernetes native + template-free way to manage application configuration.
-For example:
+**Note:** To change the namespace,  use  [Kustomize](https://kustomize.io/).
 ```
 cd output/resources/guestbook
 kustomize init --namespace custom-guestbook --autodetect
 ```
-Would give you a `kustomization.yaml` that looks like:
+The result is a kustomization.yaml like the example below:
 ```
 apiVersion: kustomize.config.k8s.io/v1beta1
 kind: Kustomization